gutenbergtools/gutenbergsite/site/newsletter/index.md

 ### About Greg

-A lot of people might not know that Greg was also eService’s unofficially official beach volleyball team captain!
+A lot of people might not know that Greg was also eService’s informally official beach volleyball team captain!
 Our department has an annual staff barbecue and beach volleyball tournament.
 Greg was always the first to put out a call to get everyone out at lunch to practice before the event.

 Newby served as a co-organizer for the conference Hackers on Planet Earth (HOPE) for many years.
 He presented about hacker ethics in 2000 and "hacker" as a positive term in 2002.
 At HOPE XV in 2024, he spoke about opportunities to mitigate climate change. <https://en.wikipedia.org/wiki/Gregory_B._Newby>